wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 -   Username
 -   Email Address

-However, you’ll want to collect at least three more pieces of information to retain subscription information and define the users Membership Level within s2Member:
+However, you’ll want to collect at least three more pieces of information to retain subscription information and define the users Membership Level within s2Member Pro.
+The additional fields are as follows:

 -   Paid Subscr.
 ID (this is the subscription ID, e.g., `I-EUAVMMPD04HF`)
 -   Paid Subscr.
 Gateway (the payment gateway associated with this subscription ID, e.g., `paypal`)
 -   s2Member Level (e.g., `2` for s2Member Level 2, or `0` for Free Subscriber)

-The format of this data is important and you must format the data using the s2Member import format (see [Step 2](#step2)).
-If you’re building this file manually and you’re only inserting some of the information, be sure to include the blank fields in your CSV file.
+_The format of this data is important and you must format the data using the s2Member import format (see [Step 2](#step2)).
+If you’re building this file manually and you’re only inserting some of the information, be sure to include the blank fields in your CSV file._

 ### Step 2: Formatting Existing Data for Importation {#step2}